MyNextID/idt-plus-plus/03_iss-webpki.md

 - If a third party (provider) manages issuer's domain name and signing keys, the subdomain MUST follow the format `jwt.iss-mt.{issuer's domain name}.{provider's domain name}`.
   **Example**: `jwt.iss-mt.myproject.eu.example.com`

-If issuer's signing keys are managed by a third party, the issuer should:

-- Option A: Assume that we can fully trust the provider
-- Option B: Create a TXT record pointing to the provider - note: this requires another lookup
+If issuer's service is managed, the issuer SHOULD publish a TXT record under their domain `authorize: jwt.iss-mt.{issuer's domain name}.{provider's domain name} authorization_date: {RFC 3339 UTC date and time}`.
+The entry is case insensitive and MUST NOT contain the `https` schema.

-  - Improvement: delegate the signing key generation
+- Improvement proposal: signing key delegation using WebPKI
   - Signing key: provider-generated sk + issuer's signature of SHA(public key)+SHA(issuer-controlled pk)

-In a multi-tenant system the trust lies with the provider.
-The issuer MUST set their {issuer's domain name}/.well-known/jwt-iss and set their iss identifier to

 ## Requesting a TLS Certificate